 To produce our Topo50 maps of the New Zealand mainland we use:

 - the New Zealand Geodetic Datum 2000 (NZGD2000) – the coordinates of longitude and latitude

 - the New Zealand Transverse Mercator 2000 (NZTM2000) projection – this is what enables the curved mathematical surface approximating the Earth to be represented on a flat sheet of paper.

 To produce our Topo50 maps of the Chatham Islands we use:

 - the Chatham Islands Transverse Mercator 2000 (CITM2000) projection.

 Topo50 sheet index

 The sheet index shows you the areas covered by each map sheet, and their name and sheet code so that you can find and download the map you need.
-A link to the sheet index is available at the bottom of the page.

 Printed paper maps